 Custodial credit risk is the risk that in the event of bank failure the Township will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-At year end, \$798,109 of the Township's bank balance of \$9,318,109 was exposed to custodial credit risk because those deposits were uninsured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Township's name.
+At year end, \$1,383,658 of the Township's bank balance of \$6,988,658 was exposed to custodial credit risk because those deposits were uninsured and uncollateralized.
+The Township's financial institution was approved for a reduced collateral rate of 50 percent through the Ohio Pooled Collateral System.